[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 • No free will; but the illusion of free will. ie. the heaviest UNITs are LowCutted, the system therefore cannot "recognize" the pattern.
 Hence the illusion of free will.

-• Prompt output quality - for chat - is highly sensitive to HUB naming
+• Prompt output quality - for monologue - is highly sensitive to HUB naming and grouping

 11. Implications and Final Thoughts